underscoremof/videosynth/README.md

 python videosynth.py
 ```
 ### Controls:
 Once the script is running you should see two windows.
-One called "Video" displaing the actual synthesized video and one called "Processing" which contains the trackbars giving you controll over pre- and post processing of the video.
-Additionally you can always press the "r" key on your keyboard to reset the synthesis, the"s" key to save a screenshot of the video or the "q" key to terminate the script.
+One called "Video" displaing the actual synthesized video and one called "Processing" which contains the trackbars giving you controll over preprocessing ("Blue", "Zoom" and "Speed" *) and postprocessing ("B", "G", "R" *) of the video.
+Additionally you can always press the "r" key on your keyboard to reset the synthesis, the "s" key to save a screenshot of the video or the "q" key to terminate the script.

-This is a work in progress and might change in the future.
+*This is a work in progress and might change in the future.

 ## Acknowledgements